WebClub-NITK/blog/_posts/2020-02-16-intermediate-git.md

 ## Basic git
 \\
 Before we continue, You must already know:
-- Basic operations - Cloning, committing and tracking file changes.
+- Basic operations - Cloning, committing, and tracking file changes.
 - Using branches.
 - Interacting with remote.

-Ben Lynn's Git Magic is a great, brief resource at 60 pages which covers above topics and everyday git.
+Ben Lynn's Git Magic is a great, brief resource at 60 pages that covers the above topics and everyday git.
 [Download here](http://www-cs-students.stanford.edu/~blynn/gitmagic/book.html).

 It's also available as a git repository if you are feeling brave enough.
 Get started with `git clone git://repo.or.cz/gitmagic.git`.

 ### Craft your commits carefully
 \\
 Commits are more than just a series of diffs - They explain the context, the _what_ and the _why_ of changes.
+A perfect commit message answers _what are the changes_, _why are they needed_ and _how are they implemented_.
+Reviewers and maintainers need to be convinced by the commit message that it's worth their efforts.

 Here's a commit from a patch I had recently reviewed:
 ```